-If you are not able to forgive you should question your relationship with God.
+If you are not able to forgive, you should question your relationship with God.

-Forgiveness is not an easy thing to give, but if time passes and you continue to harbor negative feelings, only the Lord can help you lighten your burdens.
+Forgiveness is not an easy thing to give, but if time passes, and you continue to harbor negative feelings, only the Lord can help you lighten your burdens.

 Are you really listening to Him?

-Forgiveness and therapeutic change
+How to forgive and therapeutic change